 An overall GPA of 3.0 or better is required in the prerequisite courses.
-All science courses, with the exception of Nutritional Biochemistry must include labs and must have been completed within the past ten consecutive years.
+All science courses, with the exception of Nutritional Biochemistry must include labs and must have been completed within ten years prior to the application deadline.
 These prerequisite courses must be graded and may not be completed on a pass/fail basis or audited.
 Additionally, international students must be enrolled full time (at least nine credit hours).
-CLEP or AP (Advanced Placement) scores are not accepted for such required courses.
+CLEP, IB, or AP (Advanced Placement) scores are not accepted for such required courses.